-The ADA Coordinator is responsible for coordinating Union County College's efforts to comply with Title II of the ADA and other federal and state laws and regulations pertaining to persons with disabilities, including Section 504.
-The ADA Coordinator works closely with the Associate Vice President, Administration and will refer discrimination complaints for investigation.
+The ADA Coordinator is responsible for coordinating UCNJ Union College of Union County, NJ's efforts to comply with Title II of the ADA and other federal and state laws and regulations pertaining to persons with disabilities, including Section 504.
+The ADA Coordinator works closely with the Associate Vice President of Operations and will refer discrimination complaints for investigation.